Michieljoris/roster/_attachments/security.md

 Passwords normally do not get stored in an authenticating database in clear text but in encoded form called a hash.
-Depending on the hash method it can be very difficult to reverse the encoding, that is to change to hash back into the password.
+Depending on the hash method it can be very difficult to reverse the encoding, that is to change the hash back into the password.
 When a user logs on the server ,the server simply hashes the entered password and compares that with the stored hash.
 When a user database is exposed a potential cracker will not find any passwords **but** he will have full access to the hashes,